Toronto's "Sister Cities Artist Exchange Program"

 StART is a suite of innovative programs by the City of Toronto designed specifically for streets and public spaces.
 Beginning in 2012, it began as an integral part of the City of Toronto's Graffiti Management Plan, StART has been successful in placing vibrant, colourful, community-engaged street art in Toronto.

 StART developed street art and murals as a place-making tool that fosters community engagement, inclusion, skills development and civic pride.
 The program aims to add colour and vitality to neighbourhoods.
 Several laneways around the city have been transformed through bright colours and artwork.
 The Underpass Program transforms underpasses and bridges (many near the Don River and along the Waterfront) to encourage walkability all while showcasing the talent and creativity of artists, arts organizations and the City of Toronto.

-The 2019-2020 Frankfurt-Toronto sister city exchange with artists Justus Becker and Alex Lazich is a joint project by the City of Toronto, the City of Frankfurt and the Goethe-Institut Toronto.
+The 2019-2020 Frankfurt-Toronto sister city exchange with artists Justus Becker and Alex Lazich is a joint project by the City of Toronto and the City of Frankfurt, supported by the Goethe-Institut Toronto.

 Learn more about StART here.